-1.Construction documents are intended to demonstrate the project's capability and capacity for facilitating future 2.
-There is no requirement for EV spaces to be constructed or available until EV chargers are installed for use.
+1.Construction documents are intended to demonstrate the project's capability and capacity for facilitating future altered and the work requires a building permit, ten (10) percent of the total number of parking spaces added or

+2. There is no requirement for EV spaces to be constructed or available until EV chargers are installed for use.